processing/processing-android/README.md

 }
 ```

-Then you should able to incorporarte processing-core as a dependency in the build.gradle file:
+Then you should able to incorporate processing-core as a dependency in the build.gradle file:

 ```
 dependencies {